fig/simple_budget/videos/script.md

 next, we have 6 statements that are printing a prompt and getting some input... perfect candidate for DRYing up... so let's create a generic function to do that also... finding a few more comments to delete...

+Some people don't like equal signs lined up...
+I do... because it makes it easier for me to read... so I will line them up , test and commit...